The stages of manufacture

 Production of rubber compounds

-Tyres commonly contain 10 or more different rubber compounds, each formulated for the demands of a particular application within the tyre.
+Tyres commonly contain a dozen or more different rubber compounds, each formulated for the demands of a particular application within the tyre.

 Manufacturing of components